 Simon Buckby was a London-based BBC and Financial Times journalist, among other things, before running communications consultancies.
-He has travelled to well over 100 countries, and recently moved from Hong Kong to Dubai.
+He has lived in Hong Kong and Dubai, and is currently based in Bangkok.

 Not many visitors make the effort to explore what is surely everybody’s idea of tropical paradise, with the turquoise Pacific Ocean, blue skies and white beaches.